Hjartar

 sources

-ENTSO-E Transparency Platform (day-ahead load and per-fuel generation, week of 20 Apr 2026).
+ENTSO-E Transparency Platform (day-ahead load and per-fuel generation, week of 27 Apr 2026).
 Net imports computed per zone as load − sum of measured generation (nuclear, thermal, solar, wind, hydro).
 Positive = importer; negative = exporter.
 Approximation: the calculation assumes any imbalance crosses an interconnector, which is a fair proxy in normal operation but understates by the small share of generation outside the five summed fuels (gas, coal, oil and bio-other are folded into thermal in the dataset; storage discharge is treated separately at zone level).

 Wind.
 Free electricity.
 When it blows.

 Wind costs almost nothing to run once it's built: no fuel, no carbon.
-That puts it at the bottom of the merit order alongside solar.
-A windy day pulls the clearing price down across the whole system.
+That puts it at the bottom of the stack alongside solar.
+A windy day pulls the wholesale price down across the whole system.
 Two fleets: 245 GW onshore across the continent, and 35 GW offshore in the North Sea.
 Offshore is only about 13% of installed capacity but generates closer to a quarter of total wind output, because wind at sea is faster and steadier.
 Both swing together on the same Atlantic pressure-system cycle of 1–3 days.

 sources

-ENTSO-E Transparency Platform (wind generation per bidding zone, week of 20 Apr 2026) · Elexon BSC (GB onshore + offshore) · Installed-capacity figures from WindEurope Annual Statistics 2024.
+ENTSO-E Transparency Platform (wind generation per bidding zone, week of 27 Apr 2026) · Elexon BSC (GB onshore + offshore) · Installed-capacity figures from WindEurope Annual Statistics 2024.

 Solar.
 Floods the market every cloudless midday.

 Solar runs on a clock: peak at midday, dark at night.
 Clouds change the amplitude, not the timing.
 Over 400 GW across the EU.
-Germany alone runs 117 GW — more than Iberia and France combined — and every European market has been adding capacity for five years.
+Germany alone runs 117 GW (more than Iberia and France combined), and every European market has been adding capacity for five years.
 But 2025 broke the streak: the first year-on-year decline since 2016.

 Midday is now the cheapest hour in sunny markets.
 Demand still peaks in the evening, but solar peaks at midday.
 The result: noon prices crash while evening prices stay high.
 The question is who absorbs the surplus.
-Batteries that charge for the evening, factories shifting production into the cheap hours, interconnectors that ship the surplus where the sun isn't shining.
+Batteries that charge for the evening, factories shifting production into the cheap hours, cross-border cables that ship the surplus where the sun isn't shining.
 All of them get more valuable as solar saturates more days.
 And wind helps too: its overnight and winter peaks fall in the hours solar can't fill.

 sources

-ENTSO-E Transparency Platform (solar generation per bidding zone, week of 20 Apr 2026) · Installed-capacity headline figures from SolarPower Europe EU Market Outlook 2025-2029 (Dec 2025): ~406 GW EU-27 cumulative end-2025, 65.1 GW added in 2025 (first y-o-y decline since 2016) · Germany 117 GW per Bundesnetzagentur EEG release (Jan 2026) · Other national TSO reports (REE, Terna, RTE, TenneT) for fleet figures · ENTSO-E A68 systematically under-reports distributed/rooftop solar, so industry-tracker totals are used for headline figures · Where ENTSO-E coverage is incomplete (IE daytime), missing hours are donor-filled from DE solar scaled to the recipient's installed capacity.
+ENTSO-E Transparency Platform (solar generation per bidding zone, week of 27 Apr 2026) · Installed-capacity headline figures from SolarPower Europe EU Market Outlook 2025-2029 (Dec 2025): ~406 GW EU-27 cumulative end-2025, 65.1 GW added in 2025 (first y-o-y decline since 2016) · Germany 117 GW per Bundesnetzagentur EEG release (Jan 2026) · Other national TSO reports (REE, Terna, RTE, TenneT) for fleet figures · ENTSO-E A68 systematically under-reports distributed/rooftop solar, so industry-tracker totals are used for headline figures · Where ENTSO-E coverage is incomplete (IE daytime), missing hours are donor-filled from DE solar scaled to the recipient's installed capacity.
 Modeled zones render at reduced opacity.

 Batteries.
 Storing cheap power for expensive hours.